hubofvalley/Testnet-Guides/Story Protocol/README.md

   ```

 ##  Consensus client version update from v0.9.11 to v0.9.12 (in case you're still using v0.9.11 or an older version of the Story node)
-## method 1: Place the new binary directly
+## Method 1: Place the new binary directly
 ### 1. define the path of cosmovisor for being used in the consensus client
    ```bash
    input1=$(which cosmovisor)